Chinese Tariff Threats Rattle Airplane Giant Boeing

 At first glance, China seems to be taking direct aim at Boeing and its workhorse of the commercial aviation industry, the 737, with its announcement that it will impose 25 percent tariffs on commercial airplanes with an "empty weight" of between 15,000 and 45,000 kilograms.

-But the impact of the proposed tariffs on Boeing will likely come down to how "empty wight" is defined and measured.
+But the impact of the proposed tariffs on Boeing will likely come down to how "empty weight" is defined and measured.

 "China is not targeting the bigger aircraft that Boeing offers," such as the 787, says Dhierin Bechai, an aerospace industry analyst for Seeking Alpha, an information platform for investors.
 "They are only targeting single-aisle airplanes," the family of 737s.